Kiarahmani/Jepsen_Java_Tests/README.md

-# SampleApplication
+# Jepsen Tests
-Sample OLTP application used to test the ststic anlysis tool
+Repo for tests run in Jepsen, for comparison to my static analysis tool